FannLab/PairNet/README.md

 # PNL

-Algorithm used to build polygenic risk score in PNL method.
+PairNet algorithm used to build polygenic risk score in PNL method.

 ## Installation